ecmwf/infero/README.md

 # Infero

 ## Description
 Infero runs a pre-trained ML model on an input sample.
-It is deployed on a HPC node without the need for high-level python libraries (e.g. Tensorflow, pytorch, etc..)
+It can be deployed on a HPC system without the need for high-level python libraries (e.g. TensorFlow, PyTorch, etc..)

 ### Installation
-Create a conda environment with all the required dependencies in it:
+Requirements:
+  - cmake > 3.16
+  - C++ compiler

+Source the environment:
 > source env.sh

-For a custom configuration, the following environment variables (in env.sh) can be edited
+For a custom configuration, the environment variables in *env.sh* can be edited.

- - CONDA_DIR: conda root directory
- - ENV_NAME: name of conda environment to create
+Root variables below:

- - ROOT_SRC_DIR: Root source path for dependencies
+ - ${ROOT_SRC_DIR}: Root source path for dependencies
- - ROOT_BUILD_DIR: Root build path for dependencies
+ - ${ROOT_BUILD_DIR}: Root build path for dependencies
- - BUILD_NPROCS: number of processes for building
+ - ${BUILD_NPROCS}: number of processes for building

 Install this package
 > ./install.sh

+### Installation (python scripts)
+Create and source a conda environment with all the required dependencies in it:

+> source scripts_env.sh

 ### User Guide
 WIP..